dojo/docs/dojox/mvc/ModelRefController.rst

      data-dojo-type="dijit/form/TextBox"
      data-dojo-props="value: at('widget:ctrl', 'value')">

-In below example, it runs a custom method (lookup) when there is a change in "Zip" or "Country" attributes in the controller:
+In the example below, it runs a custom method (lookup) when there is a change in "Zip" or "Country" attributes in the controller:

 .. html ::